ponylang/rfcs/text/0000-export.md

 2. The compiler uses the the LLVM fast calling convention when it generates functions.
 3. The programmer must create function declarations for the methods that will be used in the C program.

 The `export` keyword would be used in a program to tell the compiler to mark the given class and all of its non-generic methods as reachable, generate wrapper functions for these functions that can be called using the C ABI, and produce a .h file with declarations for all of the `export`ed functions.
-These steps would only be taken if the program was compiled with the `--export` flag.
+The .h file would only be generated if the `--export` flag is used.

 This program illustrates how the `export` keyword would be used in a Pony program: